 Sports Naturopathy

-Sports naturopathy, also known as sports focussed naturopathic medicine, uses natural healing approaches and offers many potential benefits for athletes.
+Sports naturopathy, also known as sports-focused naturopathic medicine, uses natural healing approaches and offers many potential benefits for athletes.

 Naturopathic practitioners (Naturopaths) aim to maintain optimal health through a balanced and yet comprehensive approach.
 Naturopathy complements other conventional medical and allied health practices.